kuzzleio/kuzzle/docs/installation.md

 # Installation

+If you want to run Kuzzle on Windows™, read the [installation-windows.md file](./installation-windows.md)

 ## Table of Contents

 <!-- START doctoc generated TOC please keep comment here to allow auto update -->